Alaska Cruise: Tips for Planning Your Alaskan Cruise including cruise itinerary, excursions, and more!

 Here are some of the main decisions you’ll need to make when planning an Alaska cruise:

-1. Will this be a family trip, a couples getaway, a honeymoon, or even a girls’ trip like we took?
+1. Will this be a family trip, a couples getaway, a honeymoon, or even a girls’ trip?

-Let me just begin by saying that I would recommend an Alaska cruise for all of the above and just about any other scenario that I can imagine!
+I recommend an Alaska cruise for all the above and any other scenario I can imagine!

 There were larger family groups enjoying family reunions and we learned of a large family that makes this same cruise every couple of years.